 North Zone | India

-The 6 states come under the north zone of India, which is includes Uttarakhand, Uttar Pradesh, Himachal Pradesh, Punjab, Haryana and Jammu & Kashmir.
+The 6 states come under the north zone of India, which is includes Uttarakhand, Uttar Pradesh, Himachal Pradesh, Punjab and Haryana.
 Being bordered by the expansive Himalayas, the Northern part of India is known for its temperate climate.
 While states lying in the mountain range have low population, the fertile river plains of Indus and Ganga are extremely overpopulated.
 This region has mostly been the ruling capital for empires covering most of the countries and hence a large number of pilgrimage sites, famous cities, and sandstone monuments are present here.
 One can also experience a lot of diversity in culture, food, and lifestyle by just traveling a short distance.